Page-bottom layout change on the way. Details here.

 - Talislanta's Kang are Blizzard style, but are bright red.
 And much like Heroscape's orcs, they ride dinosaurs.

-- In Chronopia the Blackblood orcs are Blizzard-style orcs with a Mongolian theme.
+- In Chronopia the Blackblood orcs are a mixed between Tolkien and Blizzard-style orcs with Mongolian themes.
 They also specialized in Alchemy.

 - The closest thing to Traveller space orcs is the Ithklur.
 These are a reptilian Proud Warrior Race that serves in a Gurkha-like role to the Hivers.
 They have an inate love of combat in their psychology, but are not evil per se.
 Rather their hat is as a Boisterous Bruiser race.